ghc/ghc/docs/users_guide/glasgow_exts.rst

         Found hole `_' with type: a
-        Where: `a' is a rigid type variable bound by the type signature for f :: a -> a at hole.hs:1:6 Relevant bindings include
+        Where: `a' is a rigid type variable bound by the type signature for f :: a -> a at hole.hs:1:6 In the expression: _
+        In an equation for `f': f x = _
+        Relevant bindings include
+          x :: a (bound at hole.hs:2:3)
           f :: a -> a (bound at hole.hs:2:1)
-          x :: a (bound at hole.hs:2:3)
-        In the expression: _
-        In an equation for `f': f x = _
+        Valid substitutions include
+              undefined :: forall (a :: TYPE r).
+GHC.Stack.Types.HasCallStack => a
+                (imported from ‘Prelude’ at hole.hs:1:1
+                (and originally defined in ‘GHC.Err’))

 Here are some more details: